This is an excerpt from: Rock Your Code: Code and App Performance for Microsoft .NET

-When the need arises to clone an object, Microsoft recommends the approach of serializing it to JSON and subsequently deserializing the JSON to create a new object.
+When the need arises to clone an object, Microsoft recommends cloning an object by serializing it to JSON and deserializing it back into a new instance.
 I was intrigued to explore how performance varies when dealing with reference types, value types, and record types.

 Pick up any books by David McCarter by going to Amazon.com: http://bit.ly/RockYourCodeBooks